 - (1) The executive director may also offer the respondent a Consent Order that will be presented to the board for acceptance or rejection.
-If the respondent declines such an offer, or if the board rejects it, the procedures in paragraphs (2) or (3) of this subsection will be followed. - (2) The respondent may request an informal conference to present additional evidence and discuss details of the allegation.
-Upon receipt of such a request the executive director shall schedule a conference at the board office or other location, and shall appoint an informal conference committee composed of one board member or board representative, the executive director or executive director's designee, and legal counsel; the committee may meet and act provided that no more than one committee member is absent.
+If the respondent declines such an offer, or if the board rejects it, the procedures in paragraphs (2) or (3) of this section will be followed. - (2) The respondent may request an informal settlement conference to present additional evidence and discuss details of the allegation.
+Upon receipt of such a request the executive director shall schedule a conference at the board office or other location, and shall appoint an informal settlement conference committee composed of one board member or board representative, the executive director or executive director's designee, and legal counsel; the committee may meet and act provided that no more than one committee member is absent.
 Other persons designated by the respondent or the executive director may be present as resources or as legal counsel to respondent.
-The informal conference committee shall hear the details of the allegations and shall recommend: - (A) dismissal; - (B) a proposal for an Agreed Board Order for disciplinary actions that will be presented to the board for acceptance or rejection; or - (C) scheduling of a formal hearing. - (3) Any board action under this subsection which is not informally disposed by Agreed or Consent Order, will be considered a contested case and will be handled in accordance with applicable law and board rules.
+The informal settlement conference committee shall hear the details of the allegations and shall recommend: - (A) dismissal; - (B) a proposal for an Agreed Board Order for disciplinary actions that will be presented to the board for acceptance or rejection; or - (C) scheduling of a formal hearing. - (3) Any board action under this subsection which is not informally disposed by Agreed or Consent Order, will be considered a contested case and will be handled in accordance with applicable law and board rules.

-Source Note: The provisions of this §139.33 amended to be effective December 21, 2008.
+Source Note: The provisions of this §139.33 amended to be effective December 25, 2020.

-§139.35 Sanctions and Penalties
+§139.35 Sanctions and Penalties - Engineering

-- (a) The board, the executive director, an administrative law judge, and the participants in an informal conference may arrive at a greater or lesser sanction than suggested in these rules.
+- (a) The board, the executive director, an administrative law judge, and the participants in an informal settlement conference may arrive at a greater or lesser sanction than suggested in these rules.
 The minimum administrative penalty shall be \$100 per violation.
-The maximum administrative penalty shall be \$5,000.00 per violation.
-Pursuant to §1001.502(a) of the Act, each day a violation continues or occurs is considered a separate violation for the purpose of assessing an administrative penalty.
+Pursuant to §1001.502(a) of the Act, the maximum administrative penalty shall be \$5,000.00 per violation of Chapter 1001 or a rule adopted or order issued under that chapter.
+Each day a violation continues or occurs is considered a separate violation for the purpose of assessing an administrative penalty.
 Allegations and disciplinary actions will be set forth in the final board order and the severity of the disciplinary action will be based on the following factors: - (1) the seriousness of the violation, including the nature, circumstances, extent, and gravity of the prohibited act and the hazard or potential hazard created to the health, safety, or economic welfare of the public; - (2) the history of prior violations of the respondent; - (3) the severity of penalty necessary to deter future violations; - (4) efforts or resistance to efforts to correct the violations; - (5) the economic harm to property or the environment caused by the violation; and - (6) any other matters impacting justice and public welfare, including any economic benefit gained through the violations. - (b) The following is a table of suggested sanctions the board may impose against license holders for specific violations of the Act or board rules.
 NOTE: In consideration of subsection (a)(1) (6) of this section, the sanction issued could be less than or greater than the suggested sanctions shown in the following table.
 Also, for those suggested sanctions that list "suspension", all or any portion of the sanction could be probated depending on the severity of each violation and the specific case evidence.